Ports of Lanzarote: ferries, routes and complete guide

 Lanzarote is one of the most visited islands in the Canary archipelago and, as with the rest of the islands, maritime transport plays a key role in connecting the territory with other islands and with mainland Spain.

-Ports of Lanzarote with ferry services
+Ports in Lanzarote with ferry connections

 What does the Port of Arrecife offer?

-- Modern passenger terminal with regular connections to other Canary Islands.
+• Modern passenger terminal with regular connections to other Canary Islands.

-- Marina Lanzarote (Puerto de Naos), a leading marina in the Atlantic.
+• Marina Lanzarote (Puerto de Naos), a leading marina in the Atlantic.

-- Seafront promenade with restaurants, bars and privileged sea views.
+• Seafront promenade with restaurants, bars and privileged sea views.

 Ferry routes available from Arrecife with Kikoto Ferries

-What to see near the Port of Arrecife
+What to see near the Port of Arrecife?

 1. San Gabriel Castle

-2. Playa del Reducto
+2. El Reducto Beach

-The seafront promenade that borders the beach is full of restaurants, cafés and terraces where you can take a break after the ferry trip.
-Many travellers take advantage of this place to eat fish or Canary tapas, have a drink with sea views or take a walk at sunset.
-It is also one of the liveliest places in the city.
+The promenade that runs along the beach is full of restaurants, cafés and terraces where you can take a break after your ferry journey.
+Many travelers take advantage of this place to eat fish or Canarian tapas, have a drink with sea views or take a walk at sunset.
+It is also one of the liveliest areas of the city.

 3. Charco de San Ginés

 Charco de San Ginés is one of the most beautiful and authentic corners of Arrecife.
-It is a natural lagoon connected to the sea, surrounded by traditional white houses and fishing boats.
+It is a natural lagoon connected to the sea, surrounded by small traditional white houses and fishing boats.

-4. Shopping area and centre of Arrecife
+4. Shopping area and city center of Arrecife

-Port of Playa Blanca
+2. Port of Playa Blanca

 Why choose the Port of Playa Blanca?

-- Direct route to Corralejo (Fuerteventura) in less than 40 minutes.
+• Direct route to Corralejo (Fuerteventura) in less than 40 minutes.

-- Very frequent departures: several crossings per day in both directions.
+• Very frequent departures: several crossings per day in both directions.

 Ferry routes available from Playa Blanca with Kikoto Ferries